guylyons/guy-hugo/content/posts/2018/emacs-eshell.md

 (setq exec-path (append exec-path '("/usr/local/bin")))
 {{< /highlight >}}

-While this solution works just fine, there is also a package "exec-path-from-shell"[^2] that is a bit more automatic.
+While this solution works just fine, there is also a package "exec-path-from-shell" that is a bit more automatic.

 ### Resources